 Select the layout of the root panel as Wizard.

-Complete the remaining steps to create the form template.
-For more information, see Creating a custom adaptive form template.
+Complete the remaining steps so you can create the form template.
+See Creating a custom adaptive form template.

-After you have defined the form sequence in the form template, you can use it create forms that will have the basic structure defined as the sequence in place, though you can always customize the form to suit your requirements.
+After you have defined the form sequence in the form template, you can use it to create forms that have the basic structure defined as the sequence in place.
+You can always customize the form to suit your requirements.